tmkn/npmsmell/src/content/dependencies/define-properties.md

 ## About

-This dependency lets you set multiple non enumerated properties on an object at once.
+This dependency lets you set multiple non-enumerable properties on an object at once.
 This can be done natively with the [`Object.defineProperties`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) method.

-It's supported by all modern browsers and Node.js versions since about 6 years.
+It's supported by all modern browsers and Node.js versions since ES5 (2009).

 ### Example